-Form 47PA – Application for a parent to migrate to Australia (750KB PDF file)
+Form 47PA – Application for a parent to migrate to Australia (750KB PDF)

-Form 47PT – Application for migration to Australia by a Contributory Parent (Temporary) or Contributory Aged Parent (Temporary) visa holder (605KB PDF file)
+Form 47PT – Application for migration to Australia by a Contributory Parent (Temporary) or Contributory Aged Parent (Temporary) visa holder (605KB PDF)

 Similarly, an applicant must withdraw, or have finalised, any application for review (at either a review or tribunal or court) of a refusal decision in relation to any other parent visa application before a contributory parent category visa can be lodged and granted.